AlbertoTh98/Enrichment-Pipeline/README.md

 ## Features
 - Separate analysis of up- and down-regulated genes.
-- Configurable parameters: adjusted p-value cutoff, log2 fold change cutoff, p/q-value cutoffs for enrichment.
+- Configurable thresholds (`padj`, `log2FC`, `pvalue`, `qvalue`).
-- Robust handling of Excel sheets, missing data, and directory creation.
+- Robust handling of Excel sheets, missing data, and folder creation.
-- Logs messages automatically for reproducibility and debugging.
+- Built-in logs for reproducibility and debugging.
+- **Highlighting system in plots**:
+   - `flexible_terms`: highlights any term that *contains* the provided substring (e.g., `"mito"` → highlights terms like *mitochondrial matrix* or *mitochondrial membrane*).
+   - `specific_terms`: highlights only exact matches (e.g., `"Transmembrane Transporter Complex"`).
+   - `specific_genes`: highlights GO terms that include certain genes of interest within their gene list.
+   - Customizable color and text size for all highlighted terms.

 ## Requirements
 - R >= 4.5.0